mplewis/woobiebot/README.md

-# Woobiebot
+# WoobieBot

-Woobiebot is a Discord bot that indexes files from a directory, allows users to search for them via Discord commands, and serves files through a web server with proof-of-work CAPTCHA protection and rate limiting.
+WoobieBot is a Discord bot that indexes files from a directory, allows users to search for them via Discord commands, and serves files through a web server with proof-of-work CAPTCHA protection and rate limiting.
 Files are served through signed, expiring URLs to prevent unauthorized access.

 ## Usage (Docker)